noopkat/avrgirl-arduino/README.md

 The output will be presented in JSON format, very similar to the output of the `Serialport.list()` method (if you've used [node-serialport](https://github.com/voodootikigod/node-serialport) before).

+## Custom board specification

+When specifying a custom board object, a number of properties must be provided:

++ `name`: the name of the board, used in debug and error messages
++ `baud`: the data rate for data transmission
++ `signature`: a `Buffer` containing the device signature
++ `productId`: an array of valid USB product IDs for the board
++ `protocol`: the board communication protocol (`avr109`, `stk500v1` and `stk500v2` are currently supported)

+If using the `stk500v2` protocol, you also need to specify:

++ `pageSize`: the size of the page used to load programs

+The other board specification properties are optional.
+You may look at `boards.js` for more details.

 ## Sourcing a compiled Arduino hex file

 A .hex file is the compiled end result of an Arduino sketch file.
 I have provided some example hex files for each board within the `junk/hex` folder of this repo.
 Feel free to use these, or if you're after something specific not provided, see the directions below.